 Are you importing from Malaysia and currently paying duties on arrival in Australia?
 Did you know that Malaysia and Australia have a free trade agreement in place so you can avoid duty charges?

-Working with International Cargo Express, a specialist on the Malaysian/Australia trade lane, we can help to reduce you avoid unnecessary costs associated with your shipping.
+Working with International Cargo Express, a specialist on the Malaysian/Australia trade lane, we can help you avoid unnecessary costs associated with your shipping.

 When importing or exporting around the world, a Certificate of Origin can be of substantial benefit.
 If the country of import or export has a free trade agreement (FTA) with Australia, duty charges may be avoided.